-In this Joule COVID-19 Learning Series webinar, host Dr. Jillian Horton speaks with Dr. Ron Epstein, a family physician, researcher and teacher of mindful practice in medicine at the University of Rochester.
+In this COVID-19 Learning Series webinar, host Dr. Jillian Horton speaks with Dr. Ron Epstein, a family physician, researcher and teacher of mindful practice in medicine at the University of Rochester.

 Dr. Epstein shares his research on why adopting a mindful practice can help physicians manage stress and build resilience in times of uncertainty.

 tweetable: “I'm a palliative care doctor and frequently deal with situations where there's tremendous conflict within families or between families and clinicians.
 It's so tempting to want to shut that conflict down and to try to resolve things quickly.
 But, if you slow down, listen and don't act quite as fast, often things resolve themselves more easily.”

 What is mindfulness and why does it matter to physicians now?

 - In difficult situations, some people think it is easier to “turn off” their feelings, but Dr. Epstein says our feelings eventually catch up to us and direct our behavior or reactions in unexpected ways.

 - Mindfulness is a conscious and purposeful way of turning towards those experiences, examining them, and using them to direct us to act in the best interest of our patients and ourselves.
 It can help us be deliberate, rather than reactive.

 - With COVID-19, we're in what Dr. Epstein calls epistemic uncertainty: a time where tremendous uncertainty has upended our usual rules and boundaries.